Tuesday, July 18, 2017

 Review

-Previous film adaptations showcased the character's past, how he gained his powers and how a tragedy convinced him to become the hero that he is now destined to be.
-Past directors like Sam Raimi and Marc Webb knew how to tell the origins straight and differently.
-But paled in comparison to Jon Watts, who was an indie filmmaker noticed by Hollywood.
-He is a perfect extraordinaire to helm 'HOMECOMING'.
-It's the first mega-budgeted blockbuster that Watts has ever done and he will have several features to come in the near-future.
+The previous film adaptations had already showcased the character's past, how he gained his powers, and how a tragedy convinced him to become the hero.
+Whereas this film, however, rejects the origin story in favour of a separate narrative, which was a wise decision.
+Past directors like Sam Raimi and Marc Webb knew how to translate the character into the silver screen straight and different, but paled in comparison to Jon Watts, an indie filmmaker noticed by Hollywood.
+He is a perfect extraordinaire to helm HOMECOMING.
+It's the first mega-budgeted blockbuster that Watts has ever done, and he will have several features shortly.

-Tom Holland was still the youthful actor performing energetically as the amazing title protagonist compared to we last saw him in 'Civil War'.
-He appears to be quite adjusted for the role and nobody is prepared for former actors like Tobey Maguire to be just like him.
-Michael Keaton has once been in a superhero film as Batman in Tim Burton's first two interpretations and is now portraying Spider-Man's arch-nemesis, the Vulture with an allusion to his previous role of 'Birdman'.
-Michael Giacchino's score to 'HOMECOMING' was faithful to its colorfully toned look and the instrumental pieces were doused in moments of comedy, action and drama.
+Tom Holland was still the youthful actor performing energetically as the title protagonist.
+He appears adjusted for the role, and nobody expects former actors like Tobey Maguire to be exactly like him.
+Michael Keaton once starred as the superhero Batman in Tim Burton's first two movies.
+However, he now portrays Spider-Man's arch-nemesis, the Vulture, alluding to his previous role as Birdman.
+Michael Giacchino's score for HOMECOMING was faithful for its colourfully toned look, and the instrumental pieces doused in moments of comedy, action, and drama.

-I have enjoyed the film sincerely as I liked it more than the originals.
-'HOMECOMING' welcomes the title character back to his reinvigorated state and is probably the only Spider-Man movie that will live up to my expectations.
-I recommend this feature for viewing by audiences including Marvel comic book fans as it is now showing in theatres.
+I genuinely enjoyed the film, as I liked it more than the original.
+HOMECOMING welcomes the title character back to a new state and is probably the only Spider-Man movie that will fulfil my expectations.
+I recommend this feature for viewing by audiences, including Marvel comic book fans, as it is now showing in theatres.

 Star rating: (10/10) Best Movie Ever